leonelgordillo/faucis-goons-webapp/README.md

 3) Also run 'npm install' inside the "frontend" directory if it doesn't have a "node_modules" directory already.

-3) Then navigate back to the root directory and run the command 'gulp'
+4) Then navigate back to the root directory and run the command 'gulp'

-4) If there are no errors after the gulp script executes, then there should be a new folder in the "builds" folder with the name "{ENV}-build"
+5) If there are no errors after the gulp script executes, then there should be a new folder in the "builds" folder with the name "{ENV}-build"

-5) To test the application locally, navigate to the "backend" folder inside the new build folder using the command prompt (I.E "cd ./builds/dev-build/backend")
+6) To test the application locally, navigate to the "{ENV}-build" folder inside the "builds" folder using the command prompt (I.E "cd ./builds/dev-build")

-6) Then run 'npm install' inside this folder
+7) Then run 'npm install' inside this folder

-7) After installing dependencies, run the 'npm run start' command
+8) After installing dependencies, run the 'npm run start' command

-8) If there are no errors, you should see this message: "Server listening on the port::8080"
+9) If there are no errors, you should see this message: "Server listening on the port::8080"

-9) Using your browser, navigate to "localhost:8080".
+10) Using your browser, navigate to "localhost:8080".
 You should see the application's landing page

 ## Deploying to Elastic Beanstalk: